-Decrease in profit after tax due to changes in insurance liabilities Scenario Change in variable 2018 HK\$'m 201 7 HK\$'m Worsening of mortality and morbidity Lowering of interest rate 10% 50 basis points (136) (993) (129) (1,158)
+Decrease profit after tax changes in insuran due to Scenario Change in variable 2018 HK\$'m 201 7 HK\$'m Worsening of mortality and morbidity Lowering of interest rate 10% 50 basis points (136) (993) (129) (1,158)

 The above analyses are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated - for example, changes in interest rate and in market values; and changes in lapses and in future mortality and morbidity.